pythonkr/pyconkr-guide/session/01-02-session-recoding-guideline-for-speaker.md

 - It's better to shoot in a different space than to gather in the same area and film separately.
 Echo Howling can occur when filming in the same room.
 - When the presenter changes, stop for 5 seconds and let me know by writing on paper that the presenter has changed. - To capture an editing point. at the end of the recording

- When you're done with your final remarks, please clap and say, "The presentation is over."
+ When you're done with your final remarks, pause 3 second, please clap and say, "The presentation is over."

 ## Submit Your Own Recorded Video